chezearth-personal/slack-alarm-service/README.md

 API to accept and list alarms and a webhook and post them onto Slack.

-> A small detail: I have installed typescript and gulp locally and `./node_modules/.bin` to my `PATH`.
+> A small detail: I have installed typescript and gulp locally and added `./node_modules/.bin` to my `PATH` variable.
 If, for example, Typescript or Gulp are installed globally, the application should work but parameters on the `tsconfig.json` and `gulpfile.js` may need changing.

 The DB used is MongoDB and the project is configured to connect to a single containerised instance, without authentication.
 The Mongo container has a volume set to the `./data` local directory.